yucelzeynep/Wisconsin-Card-Sorting-Task-in-Java/README.md

 For determining the 'number of rounds of the current rule', we draw a random integer between 6 and 10.
 This means that any rule persists  at least 5 rounds and no more than 10 rounds.
 For choosing the rule, we draw a random integer between 1 and 3, where 'rule=1' means 'match color',  'rule=2' means 'match number', and 'rule=3' means 'match shape'.

 Upon quitting the game, a user log is saved in the current directory.
-There is a single line for each game (or each attempt) with 14 columns.
+There is a single line for round of the game (or each attempt) with 14 columns.
 The columns involve the following information

 01: Display time of the round in UNIX time stamp (msec)